ORP Ślązak (1954)

+ORP Ślązak was a Polish Cold War-era submarine, originally the Soviet M-270, one of six M-XV-series (Project 96) vessels of the M type acquired by Poland.
+It displaced 283 t surfaced and 353 t submerged, with its primary armament consisting of four 533 mm torpedoes launched from four internal torpedo tubes.
+The submarine achieved a surface speed exceeding 15 kn, with a range of 4500 nmi at 8 kn.

 Launched on 24 April 1950 at the Sudomekh Shipyard in Leningrad, it entered service with the Soviet Navy on 29 July 1950, assigned to the Baltic Fleet.
 In 1954, Poland leased the vessel, commissioning it into the Polish Navy on 18 October 1954.
 Designated with pennant numbers M-103, P-103, and later 304, it served extensively until decommissioned on 20 October 1965 and was subsequently sunk as a target ship in the Bay of Puck.